Outdoor Movies and Concerts This Summer in Philadelphia

 Whether you’re capping off a big day of activities in Philly (water fun, anyone?) or just looking for a summer evening activity, you can’t go wrong with golden-hour tunes or a nostalgic blockbuster under the stars.

-Find even more arts & culture and outdoor events on our Philadelphia Family Community Calendar.
+Find even more arts and culture, and outdoor events on our Philadelphia Family Community Calendar.

 Lead image courtesy of the Chestnut Hill Community Association.